AdaRoseCannon/webvr/bbc.md

 We are planning to standardise these APIs in W3C.

-They were well recieved at the W3C WebVR Workshop held last week in San Jose.
+They were well received at the W3C WebVR Workshop held last week in San Jose.

 # Debugging your scenes